-Nayzilam is a prescription drug approved by the Food and Drug Administration (FDA) as a short-term treatment for seizure clusters in people 12 years of age and older.
-Nayzilam is also known by its drug name, Midazolam.
+Nayzilam is a prescription drug approved by the U.S. Food and Drug Administration (FDA) as a short-term treatment for seizure clusters in people 12 years of age and older.
+Nayzilam is also known by its drug name, midazolam.

 Nayzilam is a benzodiazepine.
 It is believed that Nayzilam works in cases of epilepsy by inhibiting nerve signals.